 Cicadas comprise a very large family of flying insects in the Hemiptera order (true bugs).
-There are some 3,000 species in this Cicadoidea superfamily, but only a relatively few species are the common pests seen across much of North America.
-What unites the species are the exceptionally loud song the insects make, as well as the unique reproductive cycle.
+There are some 3,000 species in this Cicadoidea superfamily, but only relatively few are among the common pests seen across much of North America.
+What unites the species are the exceptionally loud song the insects make, as well as their unique reproductive cycle.

 The particular mechanism of this male mating song varies from species to species, but it is always quite loud.
 Sound measurements have put the mating song as high as 120 decibels, comparable to that of a chainsaw or nearby jet takeoff.
 Cicadas produce the loudest natural sounds of any insect, and if you see a large flying insect with transparent wings where such loud songs occur, you have spotted a cicada.
 Cicadas often appear in late July or August.

 These insects do not cause harm to humans beyond the annoyance of their numbers and their noise.
 They spend most of their life cycle underground, feeding on roots of deciduous trees.
 Every 13 or 17 years (depending on region) the nymphs of periodic cicadas emerge from underground, where they pursue a short reproductive cycle of only about four to six weeks.
 Once the eggs for the next generation are laid, the insects vanish for another 13 or 17 years.

 Cicada Damage to Plants and Trees

 Some trees and plants that are most likely to incur damage are apple trees, young grapevines, small trees, and shrubs.
-Because of this, it is recommended that those who own or plant orchards or nurseries know the life cycles of periodical cicadas in the area, and refrain from planting and young trees or shrubs in the year or two before an expected emergence.
+Because of this, it is recommended that those who own or plant orchards or nurseries know the life cycles of periodical cicadas in their area and refrain from planting trees or shrubs in the year or two before an expected emergence.